jclarte/quarto/README.md

 Currently, interface is through flask app (with noobish VueJS frontend).

-Go to flask directory and run `app.py` to serve default server on port 5000. `localhost:5000` will server the game.
+Go to flask directory and run `app.py` to serve default server on port 5000. `localhost:5000` will serve the game.

 The goal is to have some nice parametrisation and visualisation of various algorithms.